ashleygwilliams/blog-assets/source/_posts/Getting-Started-with-Ember-2-0.md

 ### And that's it!

-I hope that you enjoy to build that simple but functional application with Ember 2.0.
-In our series "**Discovering Ember 2.0**" we will create lots of applications too, but I'll explain every detail to you.
+I hope that you enjoy to build that simple but functional application with Ember 2.0!

 Cheers! =)